On the cohomology ring of symplectic fillings: Symplectic cohomology and fiber bundles

-\begin{proof}[Proof of Proposition \ref{prop:moduli}] The compactness of moduli spaces follow from the integrated maximal principle, see \cite[Lemma 2.5]{zhou2019symplectic}.
+\begin{proof}[Proof of Proposition \ref{prop:moduli}] To obtain the compactness of moduli spaces, in addition to including Floer breakings, we also need to rule out the possibility of a curve escaping to infinity.
+To this end, since we choose $J$ to be cylindrical convex on $\partial W \times (a_i,b_i)$ where $H_R=f_{i,R}(r)$, we can apply the integrated maximum principle of Abouzaid and Seidel \cite{abouzaid2010open} to any $r\in (a_i,b_i)$, also see \cite[Lemma 2.2]{cieliebak2015symplectic} for the specific version of integrated maximum principle we need here.
 We pick an admissible almost complex structure such that moduli spaces of unbroken Floer trajectories of any virtual dimension are cut out transversely.
-By Assumption \ref{ass}, the existence of polyfolds with sc-Fredholm sections (no need for any abstract perturbation) implies that the compactified moduli spaces are manifold with boundary and corner via the polyfold implicit function theorem.
+By Assumption \ref{ass}, we have the M-polyfolds description of compactified moduli spaces as zero sets of sc-Fredholm sections.
+By \eqref{a2} of Assumption \ref{ass}, those sc-Fredholm sections are cut out transversely.
+Then the M-polyfold implicit function theorem \cite[Theorem 3.15]{hofer2017polyfold}\footnote{\cite[Theorem 3.15]{hofer2017polyfold} is stated for sections in good position.
+To obtain a decomposition of the boundary in the form of \eqref{bb} of Proposition \ref{prop:moduli} for sections in general position, one also needs \cite[Theorem 4.3]{hofer2017polyfold}.} endows the compactified moduli spaces smooth structures of manifolds with boundary and corners.
+It is worth noting that that we only need the existence of M-polyfolds with sc-Fredholm sections without evoking any abstract perturbation scheme.
 In particular, the first two claims hold.
 The claim on orientations follows from \cite[\S 5.1.1]{MB}.
 If $\cM_{x,y}\ne \emptyset$, then by energy reason, we have $\cA_{H_R}(y)-\cA_{H_R}(x)\ge 0$.
-The the last claim follows from property \eqref{h4} of $H_R$. \end{proof}
+Then the last claim follows from property \eqref{h4} of $H_R$. \end{proof}